Treatment for Granuloma on Stoma - Seeking Advice on Medical Responsibility

 Reply to w30bob

-Whooooooooooooooooooooa Bob - as a non medic I will refrain from asking further questions - but have looked at this:
+Whooooooooooooooooooooa Bob - as a non-medic I will refrain from asking further questions - but have looked at this:

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1457488/

-especially when they too become the Patient.
+especially when they too become the patient.

-I really respect your level of input on here Bob - so please would you like to expand in understandable terms for us the macrophage 'war' when infection is triggered and the auto response goes into overdrive / the cullar activity of cell renewal after damage by surgical excision etc
+I really respect your level of input on here Bob - so please would you like to expand in understandable terms for us the macrophage 'war' when infection is triggered and the auto response goes into overdrive / the cellular activity of cell renewal after damage by surgical excision etc

 TY biggly!